American premieres of Dmitri Shostakovich's Symphony No. 7: Shostakovich

-Maxim Shostakovich refuted negative comments attributed to his father in Testimony about Toscanini.

 After Toscanini's premiere, the New York Philharmonic-Symphony Orchestra offered Shostakovich an eight-concert conducting engagement.
 He declined on account of his inexperience as a conductor, but told Glikman that he regretted his decision after hearing Konstantin Ivanov conduct the Seventh Symphony, which led him "to the conclusion that the art of conducting can't be as difficult as all that".
 The New York Philharmonic-Symphony Orchestra countered with an offer to engage Shostakovich as a pianist, but he again refused.
 A member of its board independently asked Wendell Willkie to intercede with Stalin on the orchestra's behalf, but before he could do so the orchestra publicly announced Shostakovich's refusal to come to New York City.

 Shostakovich heard Toscanini's broadcast premiere of the Seventh on April 23, 1943, and sent the conductor a congratulatory telegram expressing his gratitude for the performance.

 Negative comments about Toscanini's conducting were attributed to Shostakovich by Solomon Volkov in his book Testimony.
 In the May 1991 issue of Gramophone, Maxim Shostakovich said Testimony was "about my father, not by him", and listed the appraisal of Toscanini as one of the subjects in which the book was not being truthful.
 According to Sofia Khentova, the composer conceded that the NBC Symphony Orchestra did not have the technical polish of the Philadelphia or Boston Symphony Orchestras, but chose Toscanini because he admired his "genius" and "moral greatness".